tp2750/ExchangeRates.jl/README.md

 # Updating data

-Currently exchange rates are fetched when the moduls is build.
+Currently exchange rates are fetched when the module is build.
 To refresh that data, run `refresh()`

 # TODO